Giving in Action

 Tropical Rotunda and Collections Mapping

 An important part of curating a botanical garden’s plant collections is the challenging process of “collections mapping” – behind-the-scenes work that allows for the accurate and efficient management of complex collections.
-Over the last year Mike Wenzel, Plant Recorder, Sarah Morris, Plant Records Assistant, and their team of stellar volunteers have been mapping the Fuqua Conservatory.
+Mike Wenzel, Plant Recorder, Sarah Morris, Plant Records Assistant, and their team of stellar volunteers have been mapping the Fuqua Conservatory.
 High quality computerized maps are being developed using GIS (Geographic Information Systems) that succeed in plotting the location of its thousands of plants.
-Currently the team has mapped upwards of 500 specimens, many of which are rare and endangered.
+The team has mapped upwards of 500 specimens, many of which are rare and endangered.

 Children in the Garden